Mwebb512/students/rsanz.md

 2. C#
 	- I worked on a Pokemon Game in **Unity** for my final project in CS302
 3. C
-	- For half a semester at Pellissippi we coded in C, but it has been several year
+	- For half a semester at Pellissippi we coded in C, but it has been several years
 4. HTML
 	- I created a website in HTML for an Engineering Fundementals class
 5. Assembly

 **Others:**
 -Here's a [Music Box](https://www.tinkercad.com/things/agFEnS1d7ws) I made with an Arduino